KillahPotatoes/KP-Liberation/README.md

 ## Changelog

 ### 0.96.7 (TBD)
+* Added: CfgFunctions library created from `shared/functions` and all of these functions optimized.
 * Added: Mines and explosives will be saved around FOBs.
 * Added: Inheritance support to object inits.
 (3rd array element, bool)
 * Added: USAF mod support for all US based preset.
 Thanks to [Eogos](https://github.com/Eogos)